Darnold throws 2 TDs, Panthers D dominates Saints 26-7 | Times Leader

 Darnold was solid, but not perfect.

+Winston took advantage five plays later with an 8-yard touchdown run to cut Carolina’s lead to 17-7.

 But the Panthers regained their composure and put the Saints away after McCaffrey returned to the game following missing two series with leg cramping.
-He scored on an 11-yard run.
+He scored on an 11-yard run to help put the game out of reach.

 Saints: Cornerback Marshon Lattimore (hand) and nickel back C.J.
 Gardner-Johnson (knee) were declared out before the game.